Salem metropolitan area (India): Salem metro

 Salem Metro is the proposed monorail system for the city of Salem, Tamil Nadu, part of a major expansion of public transport in the city.
 Salem city is one of the developed city in Tamil Nadu.
 As the monorail market is estimated to be ₹72,000 crore (US$10 billion) in India, the then Governor of Tamil Nadu S. S. Barnvarilal announced in Legislative assembly that the Government of Tamil Nadu has decided to do a feasibility study for introducing monorail system in Salem along with Coimbatore, Trichy and Madurai.

 Composition

 The Salem metropolitan area is Metropolitan Area in Tamil Nadu state, consisting the city of Salem and its suburbs.
 It consist of Salem City Municipal Corporation and suburban areas spread over the Salem district.

-New construction in areas under the Salem Local Planning Authority needs their approval to start work.
-And total area covered is 675.59 km2, and population is 1,774,122.
+New construction in areas under the Salem Urban Development Authority needs their approval to start work.
+And total area covered is 1,265.197 km2, and population is 2,463,367.